Rottweiler dog breed

 About the Rottweiler

-The Rottweiler is a very large working dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Rottweiler is best matched with experienced owners.
+The Rottweiler is a very large working dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Rottweiler is best matched with experienced owners.
 Typically standing 22 to 27 inches tall at the shoulder and weighing 85 to 130 pounds, this breed has a life expectancy of 8 to 11 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Rottweiler brings a distinct combination of traits that sets it apart.
 The Rottweiler is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Rottweiler loves being close to its people and forms strong bonds with every member of the household.